 Rolling the same number on both dice; playing a get-out-of-jail-free card which can either be obtained from two card piles or bought a card from another player for a predetermined price.

-Thirdly, paying $50 to the bank before rolling, which will cause them to advance however many spaces they roll.
+Thirdly, paying $50 to the bank before rolling, will cause them to advance however many spaces they roll.
 Rent increases by two times for a player if they own every property of the same shade.

 For example: when a player possesses every red property and another player lands on Kentucky Avenue the rent would be 36$.

 Also, when a player owns all the properties of the same color houses can be bought for the properties, and the player that possesses every red property can put a house on Indiana Avenue for 150$.

 When a house is on a property the rent increases according to the card, houses must be split as evenly as possible among the properties.

 And when all the properties in a color have four houses, a hotel can be acquired.
 However, every property must have at least one house before a second one is added.
 This again then raises the rent for the other players that land on this property.

 The bank receives the money spent on homes and hotels.
 If the bank runs out of homes and hotels to sell, however, all players will have to wait until a home or hotel is sold back to the bank.

 When necessary, a player can return hotels and homes to the bank for 50% of what they were originally purchased for.